Koh-Kae

 Koh-Kae is a Thai brand of nut snacks manufactured by Mae-Ruay Snack Food Factory Co.
 Ltd. starting in 1976.
-Their original product was coconut cream coated peanuts, but other flavors such as tom-yum and chicken flavor were created later on.
+Their original product was coconut cream coated peanuts, but other flavors such as tom-yum and chicken flavor were created later.
 By 2000, Mae-Ruay Snack Food Factory Co.
 Ltd. was awarded ISO 9001 certification by BVQI Institute, followed by the GMP and HACCP system certification by BVQI in 2002.
 In 2019, Koh-Kae held 50% of Thailand nut snacks market share.

 History

 Maeruay Snack Food Factory was founded in 1964 by Chookiat Ruayjaroensap and Jiraporn Ruayjaroensap as a manufacturer of roasted nut and shrimp crackers.
 The company was located at Ekachai Road, Bang Khun Thian.

 In 1976, the company established "Koh-Kae", the coated peanut coconut flavor, and it became a popular snack.
 In 1977, the company expanded to support the customer demand.
 Now, the company is located at Rama 2 Road, with 12 Acres of area.

 Mhookiat Ruayjaroensap created the name "Koh-Kae", meaning "a wild, cool man", to match the mascot character he had envisioned for the brand.
 He did this to be different from the other snacks at that time, which would normally name themselves after flavors or desserts.
 He had the idea for the character after seeing a postcard from Japan featuring a wild haired man, and the clothing that the mascot wears in the logo is a judo uniform, in reference to this Japanese origin.

 Koh-Kae remains the best-selling product line of the company, with more than 80% of their total sales being from Koh-Kae, and 30% being from the original coconut coated nuts specifically.

 The original CEO's son started to manage the company in 2000, and met an important turning point in the business by increasing sales from 600 million to 2,600 million baht.